 What are spam traps?

-Spam traps are addresses used by ISPs and blacklist operators to identify senders who aren't following industry best practices.
+Spam traps are addresses used by Internet Service Providers and blacklist operators to identify senders who aren't following industry best practices.
 Any email address that hasn't engaged with an email for over one year has the potential to be a spam trap.
 These addresses shouldn't be emailed.

 Why do spam traps matter?